 Medication Orders: New York State law requires a written order from a NYS licensed prescriber and parent permission in order to dispense any medication.
 This includes; rescue (epi pens, inhalers, etc.) stock, over the counter, prescription, holistic, and herbal medications.
 The School Nurse will not administer any medications without a written order on file.
 Medication Permission Forms are required for dispensing any stock medications.
 This must be completed by a health care provider and signed by the parent or guardian.
-The Medication Permission Form is sent via email from the Admissions Office after enrollment and may also be found under Health Office forms on the MPH website.
+The Medication Permission Form is found under Health Office forms, on the MPH website.
 Parents must bring medications to school in its original container with the student's name, accompanied with the appropriate order from a physician.
-At no time should a student have any medications in their possession, except for rescue medications (inhalers, epi pens).
+Students should not have any medications in their possession, except for rescue medications (inhalers, epi pens).
 Rescue medications may be carried by a student only with written documentation from a health provider indicating the student is safe to self-carry.
-All medical orders are valid for one school year.
+All medical orders are valid for one year, or the school year if it is written that way.
 New medical orders and new medication permission forms will be required at the start of the every school year.